Mullanphy Savings Bank (St Louis, MO)

 Cause Details

-Filing of a $25,000 chattel mortgage by a commission firm and publicity about the bank's unsafe condition (Continental National refused to clear) triggered depositor panic.
+Filing of a $25,000 chattel mortgage by a commission firm is said to have triggered depositors' withdrawals.

 Newspaper Excerpt